zechlau14/zechlau14.github.io/projects/heartbreaker.md

 ## Core Gameplay Loop
 The game is played in turns.
 Turns usually go like this.
-1. The Dragon-Mother (DM) presents the location and scenario that the Players' characters (PCs) find themselves in.
+1. The Dragon-Mother (DM) presents the location and scenario that the Players' characters (PCs) find themselves in due to their pursuit of their drives, usually gold.
 2. The Players can ask for more details.
 The DM will answer honestly, but the answer may be that the PCs must investigate to find out.
 3. When the Players' questions are answered, they say what their PCs want to do in response.
 If there is risk involved in the Player's choice, the DM will inform them of it and ask if the Player still wants to proceed.
 4. If the outcome of the PC's action is interesting and uncertain, a Roll is required to determine the outcome.